am1983/web_component_example/README.md

-# Basic Functionality
+# Web Component Example
-- Uses a separate CSS file for component styling.
+- Requires ES6 support in Node.
+Suggest using Node v14+.

-- Uses a separate HTML file for component markup.
+## Basic Functionality
-- Uses a separate JS file for component functionality.
+Demonstrates the creation of a basic web component using separate CSS, HTML, and JS files.

-# Notes Regarding Web Components
+## Notes Regarding Web Components
-- The most important thing I can mention here is that custom component tags must contain a dash which is why this component uses the x-counter tag.
+The most important thing I can mention here is that custom component tags must contain a dash which is why this component uses the x-counter tag.

-# Needs
+## Needs
 - Folder structure, so that things aren't so cluttered.
 - Documentation to explain each step.